ShZil/network-utilities/Scanner/README.md

 [19:57] Idea: use `arp -a` to list the ARP routing table and read that information

 [22:46] Calculate the opacity based on whatever algorithm you choose and display it next to the continouos ICMP screen

+### 2022-10-27
+[21:41] I wrote down some ideas in class today.
+They're in a self-directed mail on the school account.